Want the perfect workout program?Take Quiz

 We continue to see top-level bodybuilders shares some of their tips they use in the gym, one thing that is a constant is the use of machines.
 Maybe it's time to mix in a few more machine based exercises to really focus on the target muscle.

+If you're interested in replicating more of Bumstead's programming, check out the Chris Bumstead workout routine and diet, which he follows in his off-season training.
 Even Covid didn't make Bumstead lose a step.
 We love what the man is doing and will continue to follow him on his journey.

 If you end up trying this workout, let us know in the comments below what you think about it!